 On both coasts, MET Labs performs 200 V/m Radiated Immunity test requirements per MIL-STD-461 and RTCA DO-160 in-house.

 Note: MIL-STD-461 emission test limits are 20 times more stringent than FCC limits, and as a result, can be difficult for manufactures to obtain MIL-STD compliance.
-If needed for EMC compliance, our Test Engineers, whom are skilled at debugging, can offer ‘real-time’ technical assistance to modifying your products electrical or mechanical interface to meet the stringent emission or susceptibility MIL-STD test limits.
+If needed for EMC compliance, our Test Engineers, who are skilled at debugging, can offer ‘real-time’ technical assistance to modify your product's electrical or mechanical interface to meet the stringent emission or susceptibility MIL-STD test limits.

-MIL-STD-704 – This standard establishes the requirements and characteristics of aircraft electric power provided at the input terminals of electric utilization equipment.
 MIL-HDBK-704-1 through -8 defines test methods and procedures for determining airborne utilization equipment compliance with the electric power characteristics requirements defined herein.
-Electromagnetic interference and voltage spikes are not covered by this standard.

-MIL-STD-1275 - This standard covers the limits of steady state and transient voltage characteristics 28 VDC electrical power systems for military ground vehicles.
+MIL-STD-1275 - Limits of steady state and transient voltage characteristics 28 VDC electrical power systems for military ground vehicles

-MIL-STD-1399 Section 300 – This requirement defines the standard interface requirements for and the constraints on the design for shipboard user equipment utilizing shipboard alternating current (AC) electrical power.
+MIL-STD-1399 Section 070 & 300 – Standard interface requirements for and the constraints on the design for shipboard user equipment utilizing shipboard alternating current (AC) electrical power.

-MIL-PRF-28800 - This specification covers the general requirements for test equipment used in testing and calibrating electrical and electronic equipment.
-The test equipment may be of commercial design and includes general purpose, special purpose, peculiar, console mounted, automatic test equipment (ATE), and calibration standards.
+MIL-PRF-28800 - General requirements for test equipment used in testing and calibrating electrical and electronic equipment.

 Special NASA DoD standards